Azure/trusted-internet-connection/README.md

 - [EINSTEIN | CISA](https://www.cisa.gov/einstein)
 - [Managed Trusted Internet Protocol Service (MTIPS) | GSA](https://www.gsa.gov/technology/technology-products-services/it-security/trusted-internet-connections-tics)

+*Microsoft provides this information to Federal Civilian Executive Branch (FCEB) departments and agencies as part of a suggested configuration to facilitate participation in CISA’s CLAW capability.
+This suggested configuration is maintained by Microsoft and is subject to change.*

 ### Supported CLAW Destinations

 CISA's initial CLAW destination leverages Amazon S3 as the storage mechanism.
 As such, this solution supports S3.
 When CISA deploys CLAW support running in Azure, this solution will update to send logs to Azure-based CLAW.